frincuandreea/andreeafrincu/posts/2019-09-22-Convert-SlingServlet-example.md

 ---
+title: Convert @SlingServlet to @Component
 layout: post
-title: Convert @SlingServlet to @Component
-tags: [AEM6.4, OSGI, SlingServlet, Component, Migration]
+tags:
+- AEM6.4
+- OSGI
+- SlingServlet
+- Component
+- Migration
 comments: true
+categories:
-categories: AEM
+- AEM
 ---

 Last problem that I had to work was actually to convert all the apache felix annotation to the new R6 OSGI annotation.
 Anybody who is working in an AEM project knows that once you update your project to run with the AEM 6.4 server you have to update the annotation of all your services, servlets, components to the R6 OSGI.